th-schwarz/C5Connector.Java/README.md

 Don't hesitate to inform the author if you was tested C5Container.Java with other servlet-environments successfully.

-The chaangelog can be found [here](https://github.com/th-schwarz/C5Connector.Java/blob/master/CHANGELOG.md).
+The changelog can be found [here](https://github.com/th-schwarz/C5Connector.Java/blob/master/CHANGELOG.md).